 I am not, nor have I ever been, much of a rule-maker.
 My husband and I had very few rules for our children while they were growing up.
 The rules we did make for our kids all tended to center around safety and relationships.
 My distaste for excessive rules has made its way into nearly every other area of my life as well.
 To the chagrin of my rule-following husband one of my favorite personal axioms is:

 “Rules are for people who don’t know how to do things”.

-My aversion to man-made rules is born out of a deeply held conviction that laws are for law-breakers (1st Timothy 1:9-11); and that there would be no need for laws if people would simply use good judgment and obey God (Galatians 5:18).
-No one who knows me personally has ever charged me with being a legalist.
+My aversion to most rules is born out of a deeply held conviction that laws are for law-breakers (1st Timothy 1:9-11); and that there would be no need for laws if people would simply use good judgment and obey God (Galatians 5:18).
+Needless to say, no one who knows me personally has ever charged me with being a legalist.

-All that being said, if I hear one more Christian who is actively skirting the edges of good sense or worse yet, openly sinning proclaim one of the following phrases: “I am under grace not law!”
+However, if I hear one more Christian who is actively skirting the edges of morality or worse yet, openly sinning proclaim to me one of the following phrases: “I am under grace not law!”
 “You can’t judge me!,” or “Just because something is wrong for you does not mean it’s wrong for everyone”.
 I will need to be medicated.

-It is my conviction that these statements are born out of confusion over two concepts: God’s moral law and grace.
-Too many folks mistakenly suppose that God’s law and grace are things they are not.
+I believe these statements are born out of confusion over two concepts: God’s moral law and grace.
+Too many folks mistakenly suppose that God’s law and grace are something they are not.

 God’s moral law is not…

 Irrelevant- Matthew 5:17, Galatians 5:18-20, Colossians 3